If you've got an upcoming PowerPoint presentation, then you're starting to scramble to get your ideas together.

 The simplest way to do this?
 Make a list.
 Jot down everything that comes to mind on your topic.
 Once you’ve done this, go back through the list and highlight (or circle or underline) the points that are most important.

 Step 3.
-Outline Your PowerPoint Presentation
+Write an Outline for a PowerPoint Presentation

 2. Sit Down to Write